digvijayparmar/addressBook/README.md

 #AddressBook

-Step to checkout and run this project
+Step to checkout and run this project:

-1- Clone the repository
+1 - Clone the repository.

-2- Go inside the addressBook folder and run 'npm install' to download the dependecy
+2 - Go inside the addressBook folder and run 'npm install' to download the dependecies.

-3 - Once dependecies are downloaded run 'npm start' command
+3 - Once dependecies are downloaded, run 'npm start' command.

-4 - Access the UI at http://localhost:4200 address on your browser
+4 - Access the UI at http://localhost:4200 address on your browser.